Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: -dependent Cross-validation

-In general, the larger $K$, the higher the computational cost of $K$-fold cross-validation because one needs to train the machine-learning model of concern $K$ times, each on a different dataset.
-However, when the machine-learning method involved is KRR, the extreme case that $K=n$---that is, leave-one-out (LOO) cross-validation---can make use of a well-known trick that greatly simplifies the expression of $\mathrm{CV}(\Xi, \mathcal{T})$, thereby leading to substantial savings in computational cost relative to the case of a smaller $K$ (see Appendix~\ref{sec:LOO} for details).
-We use the LOO cross-validation setting in the numerical experiments in Section~\ref{sec:numeric}.
+In general, the larger $K$, the higher the computational cost of $K$-fold cross-validation because one needs to train the machine learning model of concern $K$ times, each on a different dataset.
+However, when the machine learning method involved is KRR, the extreme case that $K=n$---that is, leave-one-out cross-validation (LOOCV)---can make use of a well-known trick that greatly simplifies the expression of $\mathrm{CV}(\Xi, \mathcal{T})$, thereby leading to substantial savings in computational cost relative to the case of a smaller $K$ (see Section~\ref{sec:LOO} of the e-companion for details).
+We use the LOOCV setting in the numerical experiments in Section~\ref{sec:numeric}.